Frequent aquatic questions

 What’s the minimum age to dive?

-You can start at age 10 (Junior Open Water Diver) and upgrade to full Open Water at 15.
-For any of our advanced or specialty courses, the minimum age is 12, or 15 for deeper dives like “Deep” in the Advanced program.
+You can start at age 10 to become a Junior Open Water Diver (depending on maturity level) and upgrade to full Open Water at 15.
+For advanced or specialty courses, the minimum age is 12—or 15 for deeper dives like the “Deep” specialty in the Advanced program.

 Do I need to be a strong swimmer?